 You’ll also need to put some thought into how best to make those training contract or pupillage applications.
-As long as you think spend the requisite time that allows you to make a carefully considered application, you’re off to a good start.
+As long as you spend the requisite time that allows you to make a carefully considered application, you’re off to a good start.

-Law is an intellectually rigorous career and academic excellence is usually top of the list of key skills that recruiters are looking for – in fact so much so, that most we speak say that it’s an absolute given.
+Law is an intellectually rigorous career and academic excellence is usually top of the list of key skills that recruiters are looking for – in fact so much so, that most we speak to say that it’s an absolute given.
 What this means is that here is no time for slacking – you need to get impressive grades from the get-go, and that includes in your first year!
 It also means during your time on the GDL, which is by all accounts a tough year with a lot to fit in.
 So knuckle down, study hard and do well in your exams, and you will be one step closer to the legal career of your dreams.

 Legal and non-legal work experience

 It is essential to secure as much work experience as possible.
 For aspiring solicitors this means applying for law firm vacation schemes (sometimes called work placement schemes), which take place in winter, spring and summer, while those wishing to join the Bar must apply for mini-pupillages, the availability and timing of which differs between chambers.
 You can use LCN to see upcoming vacation scheme application deadlines and search for mini-pupillages at chambers which interest you.
-Many firms and chambers run, respectively, training contract and pupillage interviews at the end of each vacation scheme and mini-pupillage, and make a sizeable proportion of their offers to those candidates who complete placements with them, so the importance of these schemes is clear.
+Many firms and chambers run training contract and pupillage interviews at the end of each vacation scheme and mini-pupillage, and make a sizeable proportion of their offers to those candidates who complete placements with them, so the importance of these schemes is clear.

 In addition to these formal placements, it is worth contacting local firms or chambers to ask if they might let you do a few days' informal work experience with them, or shadow a solicitor or barrister for the day.
 All of these forms of experience are a great way to improve your CV when applying for a training contract or pupillage, while they are also valuable in helping you to decide through first-hand experience whether a career in one of these areas is really for you.